Distressed asphalt pavement cracks in several different types of patterns which can indicate the cause of failure.

-When your failing parking lot needs patches and crack repairs too numerous to be attempted, a great option would be a process called Resurfacing or an Overlay.
-Resurfacing a parking lot costs a fraction of total replacement obviously attracting consideration from property owners/managers Since the resulting parking lot looks completely new and the cracks that were covered up won’t return for a long time (estimated lifespan is 8 to 15 years) it seems to be a wining situation.
+When your failing parking lot needs patches and crack repairs too numerous to be attempted, a great option would be a process called resurfacing or an overlay.
+Resurfacing a parking lot costs a fraction of total replacement obviously attracting consideration from property owners/managers.
+Since the resulting parking lot looks completely new and the cracks that were covered up won’t return for a long time (estimated lifespan is 8 to 15 years) it seems to be a winning situation.
 However, areas that now puddle because of subbase or foundation problems will again puddle unless the foundation is repaired.
 For information on asphalt paving resurfacing services offered in Hunterdon County click here!

 There are certain preparations for constructing an overlay and, as with any project, the amount of time and effort spent in preparation will be the basis for how well the finished parking will look and how long it will last.